 “Shh!” gestured Mr. Jefferson.
 Mrs. Lilywhite glared at him, and then leaned back in her chair, making it creak and groan ominously under the strain.
 She crossed her arms impatiently over her barrel-sized chest and glared.

-After another uncomfortable pause, Melody said, “The kids don’t like me—and I don’t like them.
+After an uncomfortable pause, she murmured, “The kids don’t like me—and I don’t like them.
 They’re mean.
 I want to go to another class.”

-“You’d be bored stiff in Pre-Algebra, Melody,” Mr. Jefferson said gently.
+“You’d be bored stiff in Pre-Algebra, Melody,” Mr. Jefferson offered.
 “And there are no other GATE classes here.
 We’d have to place you somewhere else.
 The work might be too easy for you.
 Is that okay?”

 Melody swallowed hard.
 It would be now or never.
 “I—I want … I want to go to Mr. Conor’s class.”